MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/install-upgrade-migrate-19.md

 ## Migration

-Windows Server [migration] documentation helps you migrate one role or feature at a time from a source computer that is running Windows Server to another destination computer that is running Windows Server, either the same or a newer version.
+Windows Server migration is when you move one role or feature at a time from a source computer that is running Windows Server to another destination computer that is running Windows Server, either the same or a newer version.
 For these purposes, migration is defined as moving one role or feature and its data to a different computer, not upgrading the feature on the same computer.
-This is the recommended manner in which to move your existing workload and data to a more recent version of Windows Server.
-To get started, check the [server role upgrade and migration matrix](https://go.microsoft.com/fwlink/?LinkId=828595) for Windows Server 2016.

 ## License Conversion
 In some operating system releases, you can convert a particular edition of the release to another edition of the same release in a single step with a simple command and the appropriate license key.
 This is called **license conversion**.
 For example, if your server is running Windows Server 2016 Standard, you can convert it to Windows Server 2016 Datacenter.
 In some releases of Windows Server, you can also freely convert among OEM, volume-licensed, and retail versions with the same command and the appropriate key.